vekatze/neut/book/src/modules.md

 ## `inline-limit`

 The field `inline-limit` defines the limit on recursion performed during compilation.
-It should look like the below:
+It should look like the following:

 ```ens
 {